-Based on the feedback received on the issues paper, between May and July 2020 the GFF Secretariat held a series of intensive review workshops and consultative meetings to dive deeper into understanding these crosscutting areas, which in turn helped formulate five strategic directions for the future as laid out in the draft strategy refresh paper.
-The strategy refresh was further refined based on virtual consultations with a wide range of country and global stakeholders in August and September 2020.
-The updated strategy was then endorsed by the GFF Investors Group and Trust Fund Committee at the GFF's bi-annual governance meetings in October 2020.
+Based on the feedback received on the issues paper, between May and July 2020 the GFF Secretariat held a series of intensive review workshops and consultative meetings to go deeper into understanding these cross-cutting areas, which in turn helped formulate five strategic directions for the future as laid out in the draft strategy refresh paper.
+The strategy refresh was further refined based on virtual consultations held with a wide range of country and global stakeholders in August and September 2020.

-The five strategic directions for next phase of the GFF (2021-25) are as follows:
+18. The five strategic directions for next phase of the GFF (2021-25) are as follows: